-Paper.
-A rating or an absence of a rating is not a recommendation to buy, sell or and regulations, or review or regulation by certain authorities.
-Each potential investor should consult its legal advisers to determine whether and to what extent

-Legal investment considerations may restrict certain investments can be used as collateral for various types of borrowing and (3) other restrictions apply to its purchase or pledge of any Commercial Paper.
+The investment activities of certain investors are subject to legal investment laws and regulations, or review or regulation by certain authorities.
+Each potential investor should consult its legal advisers to determine whether and to what extent (i) the Commercial Paper are legal investments for it, (ii) the Commercial Paper can be used as collateral for various types of borrowing and (iii) other restrictions apply to its purchase or pledge of any Commercial Paper.
 Financial institutions should consult their legal advisers or the appropriate regulators to determine the appropriate treatment of the Commercial Paper under any applicable risk-based capital or similar rules.